dongjaek/MultiCloud/README.md

 Box

-The idea is to use JavaFX, Java8 and the HTTP APIs to make it all work.
+The idea is to use JavaFX, Java8 and the HTTP APIs to make it all work and then work it to the "web".
 Big learning experience.

+Another idea is to have features such as:
+- redundant file removal
+- file compression for storage based files which are "unzipped" for viewing with different compression levels for different file priorities.